What’s on

 On Sundays we meet at the Mead Primary School at 10.30 am for worship, prayer, Bible teaching and ministry.

-All services have a relaxed atmosphere with tea/coffee and biscuits after the service (though sometimes before) and a chance to catch up with friends or welcome newcomers.
+All services have a relaxed atmosphere with hot and cold drinks before the service and a chance to catch up with friends or welcome newcomers.
 Whilst we are committed to always being flexible and responsive to the Holy Spirit in our services, we seek to plan our services to achieve a balance of activities that support the spiritual growth of our church family.

 See below for more details of the different kinds of services.